Critical Non-Abelian Vortex String and 2D N=2 Black Hole

 \subsubsection{\wcpN model}

 The presence of the color-flavor locked group SU$(N)_{C+F}$ in 4D \ntwo SQCD with gauge group U$(N)$ is the reason for the formation of non-Abelian vortex strings \cite{HT1,ABEKY,SYmon,HT2}.
-The most important feature of these vortices is the presence of the orientational zero modes described by complex fields $n^i$, $i=1,...,N$ living on the 2D worldsheet.
+The most important feature of these vortices is the presence of the orientational zero modes described by complex fields $n^i$, $i=1,...,N$ living on the 2D world sheet.
 In our case, the number of quark flavors exceeds the number of colors; the solitonic vortices become semilocal and acquire extra size moduli \cite{AchVas}, described by $N_f - N = N$ complex fields $\rho^j$ with $j=1,...,N$; see \cite{HT1,HT2,AchVas,SYsem,Jsem,SVY}.
-As already mentioned, in \ntwo SQCD the flux-tube strings are 1/2 BPS saturated and preserve \ntwot supersymmetry on the world sheet.
+In \ntwo SQCD the flux-tube strings are 1/2 BPS saturated and preserve \ntwot supersymmetry with four supercharges on the world sheet.
 Their tension is determined exactly by the FI parameter, \beq \tau=2\pi \xi \eeq The effective theory on the string world sheet is 2D \ntwot supersymmetric \wcpN model, defined as a low-energy limit of the U(1) gauge theory \cite{W93}, with twisted-mass deformation